Fast Concurrent Data Sketches: Generic concurrent sketch algorithm

 \subsection{Composable sketches}

-In order to be able to employ an existing (sequential) sketch S within our generic framework, we need to extend $S$ with some functionality and have it support a limited form of concurrency.
-Sketches that support these extensions are called \emph{composable}.
-To define composable sketches, we first define the notion of summary.
+In order to be able to build upon an existing sketch \emph{S}, we first extend it to support a limited form of concurrency.
+Sketches that support this extension are called \emph{composable}.

-When a sketch is initialised, we say that its state (or simply the sketch) \emph{summarises} the empty history, and similarly, the empty stream.
-In this case, we refer to the sketch as \emph{empty}.
-After we apply a sequential history $H= S.update(a_1), S.resp(a_1), \dots S.update(a_n), S.resp(a_n)$ to a sketch $S$, we say that the sketch's state (or simply the sketch $S$) \emph{summarises} history $H$, and, similarly, summarises the stream $a_1, \dots ,a_n$.

-When multiple sketches are used in a multi-threaded algorithm, we would like them to share ``hints'' about the processed data in order to filter out unnecessary updates.
-For example, we explain below how $\Theta$ sketches sharing a common value of $\Theta$ can sample fewer updates.
-To this end, we add the following two APIs: \begin{description} \item[$S$.calcHint()] returns a value $H \neq 0$ to be used as a hint to minimise the number of updates. \item[$S$.shouldAdd($H$, $a$)] given a hint $H$, filters out updates that do not affect the sketch's state.
-Formally, given a sketch $S$ that summarises a stream $A$, if shouldAdd($S.calcHint()$, $a$) returns false then for every streams $B_1,B_2$ and sketch $S'$ that summarises $A||B_1||a||B_2$, $S'$ also summarises $A||B_1||B_2$. \end{description} Note that $S$.shouldAdd is a static function that does not depend on the current state of $S$.

-Second, we extend the sketch to support concurrency between merges and queries.
+A composable sketch has to allow concurrency between merges and queries.
 To this end, we add a \emph{snapshot} API that can run concurrently with merge and obtains a queryable copy of the sketch.
-The sequential specification of this operation is as follows: \begin{description} \item[$S$.snapshot()] returns a copy $S'$ of $S$ such that immediately after $S'$ is returned, $S$.query($arg$) equals $S'$.query($arg$) for every possible $arg$. \end{description}
+The sequential specification of this operation is as follows: \begin{description} \item[$S$.snapshot()] returns a copy $S'$ of $S$ such that immediately after $S'$ is returned, $S$.query($arg$) = $S'$.query($arg$) for every possible $arg$. \end{description}

 A composable sketch needs to allow concurrency only between snapshots and other snapshot and merge operations, and we require that such concurrent executions be strongly linearisable.
-Our $\Theta$ example, shown below, obtains an atomic snapshot by accessing an atomic variable that holds the query result.
-In other sketches this can be achieved efficiently by a double collect of the relevant state.
+Our $\Theta$ sketch, shown below, simply accesses an atomic variable that holds the query result.
+In other sketches snapshots can be achieved efficiently by a double collect of the relevant state.

+\paragraph{Pre-filtering} When multiple sketches are used in a multi-threaded algorithm, we can optimise them by sharing ``hints'' about the processed data.
+This is useful when the stream sketching function depends on the processed stream prefix.
+For example, we explain below how $\Theta$ sketches sharing a common value of $\Theta$ can sample fewer updates.
+Another example is reservoir sampling~\cite{vitter1985random}.
+To support this optimisation, we add the following two APIs: \begin{description} \item[$S$.calcHint()] returns a value $h \neq 0$ to be used as a hint. \item[$S$.shouldAdd($h$, $a$)] given a hint $h$, filters out updates that do not affect the sketch's state. \end{description} Formally, the semantics of these APIs are defined using the notion of summary: (1) When a sketch is initialised, we say that its state (or simply the sketch) \emph{summarises} the empty history, and similarly, the empty stream; we refer to the sketch as \emph{empty}.
+(2) After we apply a sequential history